DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 .. figure:: img/crypto_op.*

-The operation structure includes the operation type and the operation status, a reference to the operation specific data, which can vary in size and content depending on the operation being provisioned.
+The operation structure includes the operation type, the operation status and the session type (session-based/less), a reference to the operation specific data, which can vary in size and content depending on the operation being provisioned.
 It also contains the source mempool for the operation, if it allocate from a mempool.
 Finally an opaque pointer for user specific data is provided.

 If Crypto operations are allocated from a Crypto operation mempool, see next section, there is also the ability to allocate private memory with the